sfl0r3nz05/DistributedBchFWArchIoT/README.md

 - device emulator should be updated to perform firmware emulation.
 A server for update verification may be useful for low end devices.

+- IPFS content could be verified on-chain, it may be interesting to add a check.

 > **Note:** This repo is under development ⛏.
 > > It is maintained by [Jesús Rugarcía Sandia](https://github.com/jesusrugarcia), [Íñigo Juarros](https://github.com/inijuarros) and [Santiago Figueroa](https://github.com/sfl0r3nz05) as part of the project: *Distributed blockchain-based firmware update architecture for IoT devices*.